esarjeant/chatserver/README.md

 Running Docker
 --------------
-The installation and configuration of your docker environment is somewhat outside the scope of this document.
+The installation and configuration of a Docker environment is somewhat outside the scope of this document.
 For general configuration advise, you may wish to start
 here:

 <http://docker.com>

-Once Docker is setup, the Maven docker plugin may be used to build an instance of container with Java support and then deploy the Chat Server application to this instance.
+Once Docker is setup, the maven build may be used to deploy an instance of container with Java support and then install the Chat Server application to this instance.

+To execute:

+`mvn deploy`

+Once deployed, `mvn ps` should show a running instance.
+You may also start the container
+with:

+`mvn docker:start`

+When the Docker container is running, you may use the docker command to determine what containers are currently online:

+`docker ps`

+This should return something like the following:

+`CONTAINER ID        IMAGE                                COMMAND                CREATED             STATUS              PORTS                     NAMES`
+`f2b2aab3d877        sarjeant/chatserver:0.0.1-SNAPSHOT   "java -jar /maven/ch   6 seconds ago       Up 5 seconds        0.0.0.0:49166->8888/tcp   evil_stallman`

+Use the PORTS column to determine what the Chat Server is listening on; in this example it is port #49166.
+To communicate to this instance, assuming everything is running on your local machine - at a command prompt:

+`telnet localhost 49166`

 Connecting to the Server